Video by Jeremiah P. Mensah

 False Prophet

-False prophets claim to speak for God but are motivated by greed and deception.
+False prophets, motivated by greed and deception, claim to speak for God.
 One way to identify them is if they ask for money in exchange for “powerful” prayers or prophetic words.

 1 John 4:1 (ESV) teaches: